 Credit cards for the self-employed and sole-traders

 When applying for a credit card, you will have to provide details of your salary.
-This might be a bit trickier to do when you’re self-employed and your earnings fluctuate.
+This might be a bit trickier to do when you’re self-employed and your earnings fluctuate, but shouldn’t stop a successful application

 Key takeaways